How to Tell if You’re an INTJ vs. INTP

 INTJ vs. INTP frequently asked questions

-So now we have explained the key differences between the INTJ vs. INTP personality types.
+So, we have looked at the key differences between the INTJ vs. INTP personality types.
 Even for those who have explored personality types in depth, it can still be hard to tell the difference between these two types.

-Let’s now look at some frequently asked questions about each personality to help make it clearer for you.
+Let’s now look at some frequently asked questions about each personality type.

 Are INTJs vs. INTPs smarter?